 You're now loosening all of the little squares of melon from the rind.

-Depending on how well I cut through the bottom, I usually end up with a few stragglers.
+Depending on how well you cut through the bottom, you may end up with a few stragglers.
 Trim them off and you're good to go!

 Repeat with the remaining 3 sections and you'll have yourself a perfectly cubed watermelon.